-The Order Sons of Italy in America (OSIA—pronounced “oh SIGH’ ah”) was established in 1905 as a mutual aid society for the early Italian immigrants.
-Today OSIA has more than 600,000 members and a network of more than 700 chapters from coast to coast.
-Our lodge, founded in 1981, is a northern Virginia chapter of OSIA, one of nine chapters in the state-level Grand Lodge of Virginia.
+The Order Sons and Daughters of Italy in America was established in 1905 as Ordine Figli d'Italia in America. ("Figli" in Italian can mean either "sons" or "sons and daughters.")
+Originally, it was a mutual aid society for the early Italian immigrants.
+Today OSDIA has more than 600,000 members and a network of more than 700 chapters from coast to coast.
+Our lodge, founded in 1981, is a northern Virginia chapter of OSDIA, one of nine chapters in the Grand Lodge of Virginia.

 We convene for general membership meetings normally on the second Saturday of each month at the Knights of Columbus Hall behind St. Leo’s church at 3700 Old Lee Highway in Fairfax City.